 During 2017, the swap agreement connected with the issuance of the 2008 term loan and commercial loan was terminated upon repayment of the respective debt.
 During 2018, the Corporation obtained a new swap agreement connected with the 2017 Series revenue bonds.
-The fair value of the swap agreements as of June 30, 2019 and 2018 (as determined after consultation with investment hedging consultants), based on the present value of cash flow differences over the lives of the swap agreements between the interest rate calculated on the swap agreements at inception and rates available on similar swap agreements as of June 30, is \$2,157,322 (liability) and \$1,134,417 (asset), respectively.
-Payments made to the counterparty to the Swap Agreement were \$178,490 and \$115,944 for the years ended June 30, 2019 and 2018, respectively.
+The fair value of the swap agreements as of June 30, 2020 and 2019 (as determined after consultation with investment hedging consultants), based on the present value of cash flow differences over the lives of the swap agreements between the interest rate calculated on the swap agreements at inception and rates available on similar swap agreements as of June 30, is \$6,492,314 and \$2,157,322, respectively.
+Payments made to the counterparty to the Swap Agreement were \$1,406,998 and \$178,490 for the years ended June 30, 2020 and 2019, respectively.
 The Corporation is exposed to credit loss in the event of nonperformance by the counterparty on the swap agreements, but does not anticipate nonperformance by the counterparty.